 Similar species include Anisocoma acaulis and Calycoseris parryi.

-It is native to the southwestern United States is also found in southern South America where it is an introduced species.[2]
+It is native to the southwestern United States, and it is also an introduced species in southern South America.[4]
 Its native habitat includes desert, grassland, chaparral, and other open, sandy areas.